MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 The [Microsoft Cloud](https://www.microsoft.com/en-us/microsoft-cloud/what-is-microsoft-cloud), a comprehensive and integrated platform, empowers organizations with a suite of products including Azure AI, Microsoft 365, Microsoft Fabric, and more.
 For independent software vendors (ISVs), this platform unlocks the potential to innovate and deliver captivating Generative AI (GenAI) experiences to customers.
 Generative AI, as a transformative technology, has the ability to create fresh content, generate code, offer intelligent suggestions, and respond to inquiries.
 GenAI with broad AI stack is transforming industries across the globe, and Microsoft Cloud is at the forefront of this revolution.

-In this guide, we will explore how ISVs can harness the extensive features of Microsoft Cloud to craft unique Generative AI applications.
-From enhancing Microsoft 365, a hub of productivity and collaboration for millions, with your proprietary data and functionality, to integrating Azure AI's advanced capabilities into your applications, or even crafting brand-new Generative AI experiences, this guide aims to provide you with a consistent framework and the key insights that will empower you to build with confidence in the evolving landscape of Generative AI.
+In this guide, we explore how ISVs can harness the extensive features of Microsoft Cloud to craft unique Generative AI applications.
+Discover how to surface your proprietary data and functionality into Microsoft 365, a hub of productivity and collaboration for millions.
+Learn to incorporate Azure AI's advanced capabilities into your applications, Or, craft brand-new Generative AI experiences.
+This guide aims to provide you with a clear framework and essential insights, helping you build confidently in the dynamic field of Generative AI.

-Microsoft Cloud's rich collection of capabilities and services is designed to be flexible, allowing you to tailor and expand upon them to forge solutions that truly stand out and provide added value to your customers.
+Microsoft Cloud offers a wide range of capabilities and services that are both versatile and customizable.
+This means you can adapt and build upon them to create solutions that really make a difference, delivering extra value to your customers.

 We refer to a copilot as an AI-powered virtual assistant that enhances user productivity by assisting humans with complex cognitive tasks, providing contextual suggestions, and driving data-rich insights.
 These copilots can be grounded in specific customer or ISV data and context, offering an opportunity for ISVs to create generative AI experiences that understand business-specific data.
 Copilots seamlessly integrate into software applications, using natural language for intuitive communication.